Yizhan-Oliver-Shu/jump-models/README.md

 ## Contributing

-Pull requests are welcome.
-I am happy to discuss any changes with you.
+Pull requests and open issues are welcome.
+I am happy to discuss any related questions.

 ## Credits and Related Repo